 Fintech enrollment form

-Fintech provides alcohol retailers a secure, hassle-free way to pay alcohol deliveries electronically.
+Atlas has selected Fintech to provide alcohol retailers a secure, hassle-free way to pay alcohol deliveries electronically.

 Their electronic system streamlines your alcohol payments.
 This process alleviates business interruptions and speeds up deliveries by an average of 15 minutes each time you receive alcoholic beverage products.

 To enroll in Fintech, fill out this enrollment form on the Fintech website.